-With the lowest cost of living in the UK (Mercer, 2016) and the lowest student rent in the UK (Natwest Student Living Index 2017), it’s among the nation’s cheapest student cities.
+With the lowest cost of student living in the UK (Which?
+University, 2018) and the lowest student rent in the UK (NatWest Student Living Index 2020), it’s among the nation’s cheapest student cities.

 The locals are famed for their friendliness so it’s no wonder that Northern Ireland is officially the happiest place in the UK (Office of National Statistics, 2016).

 5.You can afford private transport

 Belfast has the lowest taxi fares in the UK (Marbles.com, 2017), so you can afford door-to-door travel after dark (did you hear that, mum?).

 6. You’ll be closer to home than you think